mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 Check the [samples](samples) folder for project samples.

 - [Basic](samples/Basic): This is a quick example of a page that has First/Previous/Next/Last links (using razor pages).

+## Talks

+[.NET Standup session](https://www.youtube.com/watch?v=DIKH-q-gJNU) where we discuss pagination and showcase this package.